mikoiv/MicrosoftSentinel-Logstash-DCRs/Fortigate/README.md

 ## Fortigate CEF integration to Microsoft Sentinel with Logstash

-Tested on FortiOS v7.0.x and v7.2.x devices.
+Tested on FortiOS v7.2.x.

 Utilizes Logstash to forward CEF messages to Sentinel, via Data Collection Rule.

-Remember to check both the Logstash filter and the DCR TransformKQL to understand how this filters and maps the logs.
+Remember to review both the **Logstash filter** and the **DCR TransformKQL** to understand how this filters and maps the logs.
 Make changes according to your own needs.

 Files in this folder:
 - Fortigate_DCR_Template_ARM.json (ARM template for DCR)